-That first time, I didn’t really know what I was in for while I hunted for the historic soup, but my goal was to find the perfect place to eat it.
-It should be noted that this was before personal opinions could be publicly accessed with ease.
+That first time, I didn’t really know what I was in for while hunting for the historic soup, but my goal was to find the perfect place to eat it.
+It should be noted, this was before personal opinions could be publicly accessed with ease.
 I couldn’t look at scores of reviews, there was no googling to be done.
-These were my early days of culinary exploration and because there were less resources, I was honing the skill of spotting a real deal restaurant on foot with each new travel.
-In seas of tourist traps, among hordes of menus and foreign words, finding the local gem just by scanning the immediate details became my superpower.
+These were my early days of culinary exploration and because there were fewer resources, I was honing the skill of spotting a real deal restaurant by wits alone.
+With each new travel, in seas of tourist traps and among hordes of menus and foreign words, finding the local gem just by scanning the immediate details became my superpower.

 I walked Marseille top to bottom, letting it take me where it would.
 On a desolate road that ran alongside the sea, there were signs indicating boats in transit to/from Corsica, Italy and Algeria.
 I remember reading the exotic port names and feeling small and far away, isolated from the rest of the world (remember, no cellphones).
 I accepted that no one on the continent knew where I was at that moment and I could be anywhere according to the rest of the world.
 I continued into the ‘the pannier’ or old town which was a tight maze of narrow corridors.
 It must have been during a particularly quiet siesta because what was described to me as the must-see, crazy, condensed part of town was silent.
 The strange, lonely feeling deepened but didn’t last long.
-The noise level rose as the streets pointed back toward port and I turned a corner just in time to see an outdoor beer garden full of people (travelers) my age.
+The noise level rose as the streets pointed back toward port and I turned a corner just in time to see an outdoor beer garden full of people (travelers) just like me.
 I hung with them for a bit before the desire to continue my loner journey resumed.

 I bought some cheap cigarettes in an alleyway.
 I happened upon a gallery opening in a cavernous garage-like space with minimalist paintings and loads of wine.
 Way earlier that day I trekked around the moon rocks of the Calanques peering down at the very place the delicious bouillabaisse fish come from.
 Traveling with my stunning vintage Laguiole (like a good Frenchman), I sliced saucisson and broke bread under the immense statues of the Palais Longchamp before wandering the fine arts museum inside.
 At night I sketched the illuminated windows of St. Vincent de Paul and pretended I spoke only Bulgarian to maintain my solitude when approached by curious passers by.